 SAT and ACT Score Submission

-We are extending our test-optional policy for an additional three years, beginning with students applying for fall 2021 admission, applicants have a choice about whether or not to submit SAT or ACT scores to be considered for undergraduate admission to Tufts University.
+We are extending our test-optional policy for an additional three years, beginning with students applying for Fall 2024 admission, giving applicants a choice about whether or not to submit SAT or ACT scores to be considered for undergraduate admission to Tufts University.
 For candidates applying Early Decision I who choose to submit scores, Tufts will accept standardized test scores from ACT exams taken in October and SAT exams taken in November.
 Tufts will accept self-reported testing on the Common Application, QuestBridge Application, and Coalition Application when students are applying.
 Students who are admitted and choose to enroll at Tufts will be required to verify their self-reported testing by sending their official scores.
 If any discrepancies are found during the verification process, it may jeopardize the student's offer of admission.